Top 10 Best The Walking Dead Characters

 He's a wonderful father and the best friend you could ever hope for.
 He's had to do things that no one else has had to do and that no one should have to do.
 He took on the responsibility of being a leader and is the best choice for the job.
 He always comes up with great solutions.
 The difference between him and all the other leaders they come across is that he is a good person.
 He's not mentally insane, his leadership hasn't gone to his head, and he's not trying to take over the world.
 He's fair and doesn't steal from people.
 He just wants a place for him and his people to live so they won't be attacked by walkers.
 I never want to see them leave Alexandria.
 They at least deserve that.

-4 Michonne Michonne is a fictional character from the comic book series The Walking Dead and is portrayed by Danai Gurira in the television series of the same name.
+Michonne is a fictional character from the comic book series The Walking Dead.
+She is portrayed by Danai Gurira in the television series of the same name.
+Michonne is known for her katana skills and strong leadership, becoming a key figure in the survivor community.

 I love Michonne!
 She is independent and gentle.
 She can fight and handle herself.
 If I needed to partner up with anyone to outrun walkers, it would be Michonne!